blukatdevelopment/FPS_Framework/Planning/README.md

 - Lack of item variety.
 (Currently no apparel, aid, or misc)
 - Menu system might benefit from some inheritance.
 - BUG: Can pick up own hand
+- BUG: Score in multiplayer arena not updating when killing AI

 # Completed Milestones